-Target Setting Process
+Target-setting Process

 The MBTA, CATA, and MWRTA submitted agency-level targets for SFY 2018 (July 2017 through June 2018) to MPO staff.
 Their targets reflect the agencies' most recent data available on the number, age, and condition of their assets, and their expectations and capital investment plans for improving these assets during SFY 2018.
-Each agency has discretion to use FTA-identified ULB values for vehicles, or to set other ULB values with approval from FTA.
+Each agency has discretion to use FTA-identified default ULB values for vehicles or to adjust ULB values with approval from FTA.
 The MBTA has used FTA default values for this set of targets, while CATA and MWRTA have selected other values.
 While these transit agencies have the option to report SFY 2018 targets to NTD, they are not required to report until October 2018, when they will be reporting SFY 2019 targets.

-MPO staff has used these transit agency targets as the basis for proposed regional TAM targets.
+MPO staff has used these transit agency targets as the basis for proposed initial regional TAM targets.
 At this time, MPO staff proposes adopting separate TAM targets for the MBTA, CATA, and MWRTA.
 The proposed targets listed below (in Tables 4 through 7) follow those targets set by the MBTA, MWRTA, and CATA, except for cases where targets for subgroups of transit assets have been aggregated or disaggregated.

 Target information is not yet available for other transit agencies that receive FTA Section 5310 funding.
-MassDOT's Rail and Transit Division will coordinate development of 2019 targets in conjunction with development of a group TAM plan for these agencies, which is scheduled for completion in October 2018.
+MassDOT's Rail and Transit Division will coordinate development of SFY 2019 targets in conjunction with development of a group TAM plan for these agencies, which is scheduled for completion by October 2018.

 This first target-setting and monitoring year will give the MPO, MassDOT, and transit agencies the opportunity to learn, explore, and further define and refine coordination processes.
 The MPO will continue collaborating with its planning partners to examine other factors and methods related to target setting, including other approaches for aggregating or disaggregating targets.
 MPO staff also expects to glean information and lessons learned from MassDOT and transit agencies' experiences in developing TAM plans.
-These learning and coordination experiences will support the MPO when it sets TAM targets in future years.
+Information from these experiences can be applied when the MPO revisits its TAM targets when updating the TIP or LRTP.

-&lt;sup>18 CATA used useful life criteria as defined in FTA Circular 5010.1E (Award Management Requirements) for ULB values.
-MWRTA used useful life criteria as defined in MassDOT's Fully Accessible Vehicle Guide for ULB values.
+&lt;sup>20 CATA used useful life criteria as defined in FTA Circular 5010.1E (Award Management Requirements) for ULB values.
+MWRTA used useful life criteria as defined in MassDOT's Fully Accessible Vehicle Guide and in FTA Circular 5010.1E for ULB values.